Fractured vs. Bruised Tailbones

 While the common term for the bottom of the spine is tailbone, the medical term is the coccyx.
 The coccyx is the lowest portion of the spine, sitting below the sacrum, and is a triangular arrangement of bone that makes up this area.
 An individual’s development can change the makeup of the tailbone, which can have anywhere from three to five different bones connected by fused joints and/or ligaments.
 The level of fusion can determine how much movement is available in the coccyx, which allows more for some people than others.

 When the coccyx does move, it is usually a limited amount in the space between the bones and the sacrum.
-The tailbone will move slightly forward or backward as the pelvis, hips, and legs.
+The tailbone will move slightly forward or backward as the pelvis, hips, and legs move.
 When a person sits or stands, the bones in the pelvis rotate outward and inward slightly to offer better support and balance.
 When sitting, a part of your weight is supported by the coccyx.

 The tailbone has technically been designated as vestigial, or no longer necessary in the human body, but this support to the pelvis does have a purpose.
 It is one part of the three-part support needed for a person in the seated position, taking some of the weight off of the hips and providing balance and stability.
 Additionally, many pelvic floor muscles are connected to the tailbone, and they help support the anus, vagina, and movement of the legs.